 - procedures to obtain Birth, Marriage or Death certificates before and after 1900

 - organizations in the U.S. and Canada with useful genealogical resources

 CGSI’s research collection is located at the Minnesota Genealogical Society Library, Suite 218, 1185 Concord Street North, South St Paul, MN.
-The research collection includes many valuable research sources: maps, gazetteers, Berni rula Census Index (1654), ship passenger list books, town and village books, telephone books, and family histories.
+The research collection includes many valuable research sources: maps, gazetteers, Berni rula Census Index (1654), ship passenger list books, town and village books, telephone books, fraternal organization microfilms, and over 200 family histories.
 Admittance to this Library is free to CGSI members.
 Find out more about CGSI’s Library.

 Genealogical Research help is available from CGSI volunteers by mail, by email or at the library.
 See our Research Policy for details.
 Research sources that are searchable are marked with an “S” on our CGSI Books and Resources listing.
 CGSI volunteers staff the library every second Thursday night and the first Saturday afternoon of the month.

-Research Materials are available for sale by mail, online in our Store, and at our meetings and conferences.
+Research Materials are available for sale by mail, online in our Store, and at our meetings and conferences, as well as our sales table at a variety of celebrations across the US each year.
 Some of these items are hard to find and not available elsewhere.
 CGSI has translated and published a number of the books that we sell, including the History of Czechs in America and History of Slovaks in America.

 Online Databases: Members can search Leo Baca’s Czech Immigration Passenger Lists, Member Surnames and the Archdiocese of Saint Paul MN Church Records.
 We are currently working on adding more passenger lists, member surnames and church records.
 The Surname Database, consists of family names our members are researching.
 Members are encouraged to submit their family name, location (city and country) they were born, married, died or lived in Czechoslovakia, and the location they settled in when they immigrated.